isomerpages/mol-articles/financial-articles/support-schemes.md

 title: Financial Help for Workers and the Self-Employed
 permalink: /financial-support-workers-self-employed/
 accordion:
-  - title: CapitaLand-U Care Resilience and Enablement (CAP+Ure) Fund by NTUC-U Care Fund
+  - title: CapitaLand-U Care Resilience and Enablement (CAP+Ure) Fund
     content: |
       Eligibility
         * Applicable for all **existing low-to-medium income NTUC-U members** who are seeking for additional support on their children's daily necessities and schooling needs.